santoshkdas/git_practise_for-_revesion/README.md

 This is just a sample file for learning git

-This is sample file ,using for git learning
+This is sample file ,using for git learning.

 sample code checkin to trigger build.